martinpetkovski/martinpetkovski.github.io/nst/docs/README.md

 To add a new label, select a property from the properties dropdown, write a label and hit the left-most &#xf055; button.

 To change the label of a labeled property enter a new name in the textbox below the **Label** column.
-After you have entered the desired name click on the **&#xf0c7; Save** button to save your changes.
+After you have entered the desired name, click on the **&#xf0c7; Save** button to save your changes.
 The **&#xf0c7; Save** button will be disabled if the label has not been changed.

-The order of the list inside the Editor is also the order of the list inside the Reader.
+The order of the list within the Editor is also the order of the list within the Reader.
 Each labeled property can be reordered by clicking on the **arrow buttons** right beside the label textbox.

 To delete a labeled property click on the **&#xf1f8; Delete** button.

 ## &#xf017; Time Controller

-The time controller window enables you to rewind or advance the history of events inside the story.
+The time controller window enables you to rewind or advance the history of events in the story.
 It has two tabs - the **Time Controls** and the **Branches Browser** tab.

 ### Time Controls